MEMBER STORIES

 When you look at what Kindora is and how it's been set up, it's easy to see why.
 By creating a marketplace to buy, rent and sell premium baby and children's goods, Sarah has tapped into trends like convenience and conscious consumerism while tackling numerous parental pain points.

-I caught up with Sarah, our March Member of the Month, to discover more about launching such a successful business in such a short space of time - and what it's like to win an award when parental commitments kind of get in the way of the announcement.
+We caught up with Sarah to discover more about launching such a successful business in such a short space of time - and what it's like to win an award when parental commitments kind of get in the way of the announcement.

 Sarah, where did the idea for Kindora come from?